 In fact, on Carnival Cruise Line’s list of prohibited items, marijuana and drugs are listed as the first item not allowed:

 - Any illegal narcotics/drugs including synthetic, designer drugs, Cannabidiol (CBD) and medical marijuana

 Norwegian Cruise Lines has a similar policy, and specifically mentioned medical marijuana in its prohibited items list:

 All illegal narcotics/drugs.
 (Including Marijuana prescribed for medical purposes and other items used as drug paraphernalia.
 This includes Hookah Pipes).

-Remember as well that on a cruise, it’s not just a matter of United States’ law.
+Remember that on a cruise, it’s not just a matter of United States’ law.
 Ships sail from port to port, putting passengers under the laws of several different countries in the course of a single cruise.